selivan/cron-failover/README.md

 Uses redis for locks.
 To make sense this redis should be also fault-tolerant.
 Can use redis [sentinels](https://redis.io/topics/sentinel) to connect to redis.

-Flag file indicating that server is primary is created and timestamp is perioducally updated.
+Flag file indicating that server is primary is created and timestamp is periodically updated.
 You can use it to remove the primary server from balancer, for example.

 P.S.
 If this code is useful for you - don't forget to put a star on it's [github repo](https://github.com/selivan/cron-failover).